 How well the product is blended or combined for your cocktails.

 2. Balance and Versatility

 Balance of the spirit refers to the flavour and aroma.
 A well-rounded, full-flavored, and balanced spirit is a much more desirable stocking option for the back-bar.

 3. Taste, Mouthfeel and Finish

 Physical sensation drink creates in the mouth, including the tongue and the roof of the mouth.
 The sensory impact of the spirit after it has been swallowed (or spat).

 Creative design, label quality, label details, back-bar appeal, and functionality (including shape, size, weight, and ease of pouring) should be considered.

-The objective is to understand how well a particular spirit is priced and what value it offers, Greater the quality offered for the price, greater the price score should be.
+The objective is to understand how a particular spirit is priced and what value it offers, Greater the quality offered for the price, the greater the value score should be.